named-data-iot/ndn-iot-package-over-nordic-sdk/README.md

 4) an example application, where two parties are invovled: a network controller (runs on a android phone) and two devices (Nordic nRF58240 boards).

 The first 3 parts together make the NDN-Lite library, while the example application, as a reference, shows how to develop a simple application with the NDN-Lite library.
-Details of NDN-Lite library and the example application can be found in:
+Details of NDN-Lite library can be found in: https://github.com/named-data-iot/ndn-lite/wiki

 ## Installation
 Here follows a step-by-step instruction on how to compile the whole package and how to run the example application with the NDN-Lite library.
 As currently the library only contains full support for the nRF52840 board, the following instructions will be based on using ndn-lite and the example applications with the recommended IDE for nRF52840 board development, Segger Embedded Studio.
 It will also assume that Android Studio is used for Android development.